-Complexities exist around hiring and managing international employees from afar that must be considered.
-The points below and the corresponding checklists will help you map out an appropriate legal position and identify variances between the U.S. and other countries when you hire foreign employees.
+There are a lot of complexities when hiring and managing international employees.
+To avoid the pitfalls you need to map out an appropriate legal position and identify variances between the U.S. and other countries before hiring foreign employees.

-The U.S. law that defines an at-will employment relationship as one in which either party (employer or employee) can immediately terminate the employment relationship at any time, with or without any advance warning.
+U.S. law defines an at-will employment relationship as one in which either party (employer or employee) can immediately terminate the employment relationship at any time, with or without any advance warning.

-Sending a foreign employee a letter offering at-will employment occurs often and is a common mistake when presented to a non-U.S. resident, as there is no concept of an at-will employee outside of the United States.
+Sending a foreign employee a letter offering at-will employment occurs often and is a common mistake when presented to a non-U.S. resident.
+That's because there is no concept of an at-will employee outside of the U.S.

-For example, in Brazil, an employee termination depends on whether the employer has cause to terminate.
+For example, in Brazil, an employee termination depends on whether the employee has cause to be terminated.
 However, cause to terminate is generally limited to cases of gross misconduct and therefore excludes terminations because of poor performance or economic reasons.

-- Are there qualifying criteria for termination, such as duration of service, local headcount, salary thresholds, etc.?
+- Are there qualifying criteria for termination, such as duration of service or salary thresholds?

-- Is there a local system of termination penalty payments in lieu of just cause (as in Spain)?
+- Is there a local system of termination penalty payments in lieu of just cause (like there is in Spain)?

 - What are the local termination notice requirements?

-In the U.S., Paid Time Off (PTO) plans do not distinguish between personal days, vacation days (annual leave), or sick days, and very often do not allow carryover of untaken time allowance into the following year.
+In the U.S., paid time off (PTO) plans do not distinguish between personal days, vacation days, or sick days, and very often do not allow for carryover of untaken time into the following year.
 Unlike the U.S., most foreign countries subscribe to a different approach, which separates distinct legal entitlements for annual leave, sick leave, and other various leaves.

-The rules that apply to the carryover of unused leave in each country vary; most fall on the side of employees, either providing them an express right to carry forward unused leave or permitting carryover where the employees claim work commitments prevented them from taking their allowance.
+The rules that apply to the carryover of unused leave in each country vary.
+Most countries support the employee, providing them an express right to carry forward unused leave.

-Interestingly, some countries, like Belgium and the Netherlands, require employers to pay employees at an increased rate of salary during their vacation (a so-called vacation bonus) – most often 25 to 33% on top of the normal wage.
+Some countries, like Belgium and the Netherlands, require employers to pay employees an increased rate of salary during their vacation (a so-called vacation bonus)—usually 25 to 33 percent on top of the normal wage.

 Vacation allowance can be a moving target.
-In many countries, the statutory minimum entitlement increases with service, while in other countries it depends on the employee’s age and, even more rarely, less obvious factors like how many children are in the family.
+In many countries, the statutory minimum entitlement increases with service, while in other countries it depends on the employee’s age.

 - What is the statutory minimum annual leave entitlement, and how does this accrue?